 West Tennessee is dominated by Memphis with its amazing history, music and culinary traditions.
 To my mind, Memphis and West Tennessee qualify as the Deep South.

-Still, if you come to West Tennessee, and you should, there are some things you absolutely have to do:
+Still, if you come to West Tennessee, and you should, there are some things visitors absolutely must do:

-This area of Memphis is the mecca of the blues and barbecue ribs.
-There are dozens of places up and down Beale Street to have a beer and listen to great blues music, but the absolute best place to go for ribs is a couple of blocks over at Charlie Vergos’ Rendezvous for the dry rub.
+Live music venues are plentiful up and down Beale Street to have a drink and listen to some great blues, but the absolute best place to go for ribs is a couple of blocks over at Charlie Vergos’ Rendezvous for the dry rub.
 It’s majestic.

 You can actually order Rendezvous ribs to be delivered to your home anywhere in the country.
 It’s not cheap, but it makes a great gift.
 I sent some to my dad in North Carolina last year, and they were a huge hit.